alfonsodelarosa4/SCU-COEN317-Project/README.md

 ```
 kubectl get pods
 ```
-2. Open a new terminal and
+2. Open a new terminal
 3. Enter the following command to view the logs of the pod with the pod name
 ```
 kubectl logs -f POD_NAME